"Learning and living in the Mediterranean"

 The 21st century and especially the Mediterranean face unprecedented economic, environmental and social challenges, as the globalised economic development exerts increased pressure on limited resources, deteriorates the environment and creates growing inequalities.

 The EU has become a role model of regional integration.
-How is the dynamic architecture of European institutions, including European Neighbourhood Policy, functioning?
+How is the dynamic architecture of European institutions functioning, including the European Neighbourhood Policy?
 To what extent do the Arab League or the Union for the Mediterranean follow a similar logic of regional integration?
 How can we explain differences in the Southern Mediterranean since the Arab Spring?

 Overview of the academic year